sytzez/recipe-builder/README.md

 ### In-source testing

 Unit testing in-source using Vitest, meaning the tests are in the same file as the actual code.
-This was useful for testing the Yup schemata.
+This was useful for testing the Yup schemata as well as some functions.

 ## Solid router